5 Considerations For Your B2B CX Program

 Measuring the customer experience shouldn’t only be accomplished with surveys.
 There are additional programs that will help uncover any hidden red flags that may be influencing or contributing to customer frustration.
 World-class service companies establish “listening posts” at all important touchpoints along the customer journey.
 Programs like a Customer Advisory Board (CAB), Customer Defection Analysis, and Sales Win Loss program are quite common among SaaS organizations.

 Our clients like the CAB model because it offers a significant opportunity for senior leaders to get a direct link to the voice of the customer and solicit feedback that can inform important strategic decisions.
-A Customer Defection Analysis examines the root causes of dissatisfaction through in-depth interviews with decision makers at accounts that have churned.
-A Sales Win Loss program provides clarity into how your offering aligns with market need, and whether your message resonates with your ideal customers.
+A Customer Defection Analysis examines the root causes of dissatisfaction through in-depth interviews with decision-makers at accounts that have churned.
+A Sales Win Loss program provides clarity into how your offering aligns with market needs, and whether your message resonates with your ideal customers.

 While not new, the term “customer experience” (CX) is gaining prominence across all industries.
-By establishing a strong foundation for your CX program today, you’ll be able to drive meaningful results—not to mention profitable growth—for your company over the long-term.
-To dig deeper into these best practices or to schedule a complimentary consultation for your CX program, contact Satrix Solutions today.
+By establishing a strong foundation for your CX program today, you’ll be able to drive meaningful results—not to mention profitable growth—for your company over the long term.